DCAN-Labs/hbcd-docs/docs/measures/socenvdet.md

       <li>Expansion of family/caregiver roles</li>
       </ul>
     </li>
-    <li><b>Race/Ethnicity</b> and <b>Others Describe You</b>: Inclusion of diverse racial and ethnic categories aligned with proposed <a href="https://www.whitehouse.gov/omb/briefing-room/2024/03/28/omb-publishes-revisions-to-statistical-policy-directive-no-15-standards-for-maintaining-collecting-and-presenting-federal-data-on-race-and-ethnicity/">OMB recommendations</a> using a combined race and ethnicity variable with 7 response options (<a href="https://www.federalregister.gov/documents/2023/01/27/2023-01635/initial-proposals-for-updating-ombs-race-and-ethnicity-statistical-standards
+    <li><b>Race/Ethnicity</b> and <b>Others Describe You</b>: Inclusion of diverse racial and ethnic categories aligned with proposed OMB recommendations using a combined race and ethnicity variable with 7 response options (<a href="https://www.federalregister.gov/documents/2023/01/27/2023-01635/initial-proposals-for-updating-ombs-race-and-ethnicity-statistical-standards
     ">Federal Register 2023</a>).
 Participant can select all that apply.</li>
     <li><b>Income</b>: Alteration of household income brackets.</li>
   </ul>